jpype-project/jpype/doc/userguide.rst

 accept None as an augment with implicit conversion.
 However, sometime it is necessary to pass an explicit type to the method resolution.
 To achieve this in JPype use ``JObject(None, type)`` which will create a null pointer with the desired type.
-To test is something is null we have to compare the handle to None.
+To test if something is null we have to compare the handle to None.
 This unfortunately trips up some code quality checkers.
-The idiom in Python is ``obj is None``, but as is only matches things that Python considers identical, we must instead use ``obj==None``.
+The idiom in Python is ``obj is None``, but as this only matches things that Python considers identical, we must instead use ``obj==None``.

 Type enforcement appears in three different places within JPype.
 These are